lfarrell/CDM-Collage/README.md

 **CDM Collage** - A project to search, browse and view images from ContentDM in various ways.
 Currently it can shuffle or return a random image from the images returned by the search.
+Hovering over an image displays its description.
-Images link out full image in the ContentDM viewer.
+Images link out to the full image in the ContentDM viewer.

 ## Setup: